cston/csharplang/proposals/better-collection-conversion.md

 ### Better conversion from expression

-[*Better conversion from expression*](https://github.com/dotnet/csharplang/blob/main/proposals/first-class-span-types.md#overload-resolution) is currently defined as follows.
-This includes the changes for [*first-class spans*](https://github.com/dotnet/csharplang/blob/main/proposals/first-class-span-types.md).
+[*Better conversion from expression*](https://github.com/dotnet/csharplang/blob/main/proposals/first-class-span-types.md#overload-resolution) is currently defined as follows:

 > Given an implicit conversion `C₁` that converts from an expression `E` to a type `T₁`, and an implicit conversion `C₂` that converts from an expression `E` to a type `T₂`, `C₁` is a *better conversion* than `C₂` if one of the following holds:
 >